 Become a Guardian of the West

-Adult Annual Volunteers make a regular commitment to Museum and serve a minimum of two shifts per month in their designated role(s).
-They may also serve in seasonal opportunities and have those hours count towards the recognition they receive.
-Adult Annual roles typically include one of the following opportunities:
+Annual Volunteers make a regular commitment to Museum and serve a minimum of two shifts per month in their designated role(s).
+They may also serve in seasonal opportunities and have those hours count towards their service recognition.
+Annual roles include one of the following opportunities:

 Museum Docents are both teachers and learners.
 Docents create the social and educational environment in which Museum teaching and learning take place.
 Docents serve in the galleries conducting museum-based lessons and integrating tour themes with exhibition content, and some choose to work with all ages, while others prefer working with just adults or with students.

-Welcome Hosts greet, distribute general information, orient and educate guests about Museum exhibitions, galleries, and programs, answers general questions about the area.
+Welcome Hosts greet, distribute general information, orient and educate guests about Museum exhibitions, galleries, and programs, and answer general questions about the area.
 As public relations ambassadors for the Museum, they are among the first to be encountered and they help set a positive tone for guest experiences.
-(Note – the next Welcome Host recruitment and training will occur in February 2023.)

 Seasonal Volunteers serve in roles that vary month to month and are not regularly scheduled.
 This status requires only 1 shift per year the designated role(s) and typically includes the following:

 Art sellers participate in the Prix de West, Traditional Cowboy Artist Sale & Exhibition and Small Works, Great Wonders. including answering questions about specific artists and their works, the process for purchasing individual pieces by drop-bid, drawing names of potential buyers, and verifying and posting buyers names.
 A benefit of this role it that art sellers have the opportunity to network with renowned Western artists and other art enthusiasts from across the country.